Spanish boy found dead in borehole after dire 13-day search | WTOP

 Julen Rosello fell down the narrow 110-meter (360-foot) -deep borehole on Jan.
 13 while his family was preparing a countryside Sunday lunch.
 Adding to the family’s tragedy, Spanish media had reported that his parents had another young son who died of a heart attack in 2017.

-Julen’s remains were found in the early hours of Saturday by rescuers digging a tunnel to reach him, said a spokeswoman with the Spanish government’s office in the southern province of Malaga.
+Julen’s remains were found in the early hours of Saturday by rescuers digging a tunnel to reach him, said Alfonso Rodriguez, the Spanish government’s representative for the southern region of Andalusia.
+They were accompanied by a member of the Civil Guard, which then took charge of removing the body.

-The spokeswoman, who was not authorized to be named in the media according to internal protocol, said that a judicial commission would follow up with the accident’s investigation.
+Rodriguez said that the results of the boy’s autopsy would remain secret under a judicial commission following up with the accident’s investigation.
+The Civil Guard was investigating if the borehole had been made illegally.

 The tragedy had gripped Spaniards from day one and the country had followed closely every turn of an extremely complex operation, frequently hampered by layers of hard rock.